sjackman/uniqtag-paper/README.md

 Results
 =======

-UniqTag was used to assign identifiers to the protein sequences of six builds of the Ensembl human genome ([Flicek, 2014][]) spanning five years.
+UniqTag was used to assign seven-character identifiers to the protein sequences of six builds of the Ensembl human genome ([Flicek, 2014][]) spanning five years.
 The overlap of UniqTag identifers between older builds and the current build 75 is shown in Table 1.

 | Build A | Build B | Only in A | In both | Only in B |
 |--------:|--------:|----------:|--------:|----------:|